dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/dagstermill.rst

 The way dagstermill works is by auto-injecting a cell that replaces the `parameters`-tagged cell with the runtime values of the inputs and then running the notebook using the `papermill <https://github.com/nteract/papermill/>`_ library.
-A nice side-effect of using the papermill library to run the notebook is that the output is contained in an "output notebook", and the source notebook remains unchanged.
+A nice side effect of using the papermill library to run the notebook is that the output is contained in an "output notebook", and the source notebook remains unchanged.
 Since the output notebook is itself a valid Jupyter notebook, debugging can be done within the notebook environment!

 The execution log contains the path to the output notebook so that you can access it after execution to examine and potentially debug the output.
 Within dagit we also provide a link to the output notebook, as shown below.